-The IAFC has a long and valued history in collaborating with others in order to explore and achieve shared solutions to shared challenges.
+The IAFC has a long and valued history of collaborating with others to explore and achieve shared solutions to shared challenges.
 Public safety is a community-wide responsibility.
-In order for the fire and emergency service to lead public safety efforts in our communities, it is critical to work with stakeholder from the broader fire and emergency community, other public safety disciplines, nonprofit organizations, government agencies, industry and the public.
+In order for the fire and emergency service to lead public safety efforts in our communities, it's critical we work with stakeholders from the broader fire and emergency community, other public safety disciplines, nonprofit organizations, government agencies, industry and the public.

 The role of the fire and emergency service as a trusted agent of public safety is paramount.
 The IAFC reviews each partnership opportunity closely to ensure our connection reflects similar goals and values.

-The IAFC's Corporate Partner Program represents opportunities for the corporate community to join together with the IAFC and its members for the betterment of the fire service.
-IAFC corporate partners include Fortune 500 companies as well as small businesses and other organizations that offer products and services to the fire service.
+The IAFC's Corporate Partner Program represents opportunities for the corporate community to join with the IAFC and its members for the betterment of the fire service.
+IAFC corporate partners include Fortune 500 companies as well as small businesses and others that offer products and services to the fire and emergency service.

-The IAFC has a number of collaborative relationships, federal grants and cooperative agreements which contribute to the success of our programs.
+The IAFC has a number of collaborative relationships, federal grants and cooperative agreements that contribute to the success of our programs.

 The IAFC works closely with fire and emergency service organizations and others at the state level to ensure understanding of issues, trends and solutions that exist at the state level.

 Spotlight on Vietnam War Commemoration: Honoring Heroes 50 Years On